arbor-sim/arbor/doc/cpp/cell.rst

         * identify an item within a cell-local collection by the member :cpp:member:`index`.

-    An example is uniquely identifying a probe in the model.
+    An example is uniquely identifying a probe description in the model.
     Each probe has a cell id (:cpp:member:`gid`), and an index (:cpp:member:`index`) into the set of probes on the cell.